Knowledge Representation and Reasoning

 See Appendix A, lecture notes

 Required background knowledge of logic needed in the course.
-Start reading these notes in the week of 5th September, 2011.
+Start reading these notes in the week of 10th September, 2012.
 You need to have read this until page 102!
+This lecture was meant to refresh your knowledge about propositional and predicate logic.
+Completely new was the resolution rule: a rule used in AI for reasoning with logic in order to draw conclusions.

 Small AILog knowledge base on cardiology (Note mime type is ail)